JeremyVyska/bc-code-intelligence-mcp/docs/integration-ecosystem.md

 ---

-*The BCKB Integration Ecosystem provides a comprehensive foundation for BC knowledge access across the entire development lifecycle, from initial learning to production optimization.*
+*The BC Code Intelligence Integration Ecosystem provides a comprehensive foundation for BC knowledge access across the entire development lifecycle, from initial learning to production optimization.*